ttm/ttm.github.io/_posts/2015-12-05-semantic-social-networks.markdown

                                ?i2    prefix:someLabel    ?l2 . }
 {% endhighlight %}

-where ?i1 ?i2 ?l1 ?l2 stand for both individuals and their names
+In all cases, ?i1 ?i2 ?l1 ?l2 stand for both individual ids (?i1 and ?i2) and their names
-or nicks and ?l1 ?l2 are dispensable.
+or nicks (?l1 ?l2) which are usually dispensable.
 These patterns are used alike for relationship and interaction networks as can be seen in [this implementation][sparqlscript].